-How to audit your SaaS stack and cut 30%
+How to audit your SaaS stack from invoices

 1. Stop looking at total spend.
 Per-seat is the diagnostic.

-Total SaaS spend is a vanity metric — it only tells you how big you are, not whether you're wasteful.
-A 50-person company spending $40,000/month might be lean; a 10-person company spending $18,000 is bleeding.
-The number that exposes the truth is spend per active seat, because it normalizes across company size and turns "is this a lot?" into a question you can actually answer.
+Total SaaS spend does not account for team size.
+A more useful internal trend is spend per active seat, because it normalizes across company size and turns "is this a lot?" into a question you can actually answer.

 Get your per-seat score in two minutes — list your tools and seats in the SaaS Subscription Audit and it grades your stack lean → critical and surfaces the annual billing you're leaving on the table.